 The file structure inside this folder is shown on the left.
 There is nothing related to Bol Processor outside of this folder.

 This image includes "bp" which is the compiled version of the BP3 console for MacOS.
-The same is called "bp.exe" in Windows and "bp3" in Linux.
+The console is called "bp.exe" in Windows and "bp3" in Linux.
+In Linux, "bp3" will not be visible immediately after the installation because it needs to be created (in a single click) by the compiler.
+In Windows, "bp.exe" is installed, so that no compilation is required.
+The same is true for "bp" in MacOS.

 The "temp_bolprocessor" and "my_output" folders are automatically created when the interface is run.
-The contents of the "temp_bolprocessor" folder is cleared of all files/folders older than 24 hours.
+The contents of the "temp_bolprocessor" folder is cleared of all files/folders older than 24 hours which were created in a different session.

-Another folder called "midi_resources" is also created to store the settings for the real-time MIDI input and output ports.
+Another folder called "midi_resources" is also created to store the settings for your real-time MIDI input and output ports.

 Two additional folders, "csound_resources" and "tonality_resources", are created by the installation and filled with data shared by all projects.